humtej1204/monty/README.md

   * `Circular Tail`: Logical Representation of a Simple Queue in an Array
   * `Priority Queue`: Linear structure in which the elements are inserted in any position of the queue and are removed only from the front.
   * `Double Tail`: Linear structure in which elements can be added or removed at either end of the tail.

   **Queue Implementation:**
     Arrangement, Linked Lists.

 ### What are the most common use cases of stacks and queues?
+ * `STACKS`: Expresiones Aritmeticas, Operaciones, Funciones Recursivas, Control de secuencia de Programas.
+ * `QUEUES`: Arreglo, Listas Ligadas.

 ### What is the proper way to use global variables?
+Global variables should be used when multiple functions need to access the data or write to an object.
+For example, if you had to pass data or a reference to multiple functions such as a single log file, a connection pool, or a hardware reference that needs to be accessed across the application.
+This prevents very long function declarations and large allocations of duplicated data.

+You should typically not use global variables unless absolutely necessary because global variables are only cleaned up when explicitly told to do so or your program ends.
+If you are running a multi-threaded application, multiple functions can write to the variable at the same time.
+If you have a bug, tracking that bug down can be more difficult because you don't know which function is changing the variable.
+You also run into the problem of naming conflicts unless you use a naming convention that explicitly gives global variables a unique name.
 ***